 It is highly desirable to use temperature sensors with linear temperature characteristics and the mentioned diodes are best suited for that.
 To use them as temperature sensors, these diodes first need to be sorted according to their temperature coefficient.
-(Please refer ‘Signal Diode-Based Fire Alarm’ circuit idea published in February 2013 issue to understand how these diodes can be used as temperature sensors.)
 This circuit can help quickly sort different diodes based on their temperature coefficient.

 Temperature sensing diodes detector: Circuit and working

 The circuit diagram of the temperature sensing diodes device for selection of temperature-sensing diodes is shown in Fig. 1.
 The circuit is built around step-down transformer X1, voltage regulator 7818 (IC1), voltage regulator 7809 (IC2) and three diodes 1N4001 (D1 through D3).
 The mains supply is stepped down to 21V, 250mA using transformer X1.
 Diode D2 is sufficient to rectify it since the required output current is typically below 20mA.
 The linear regulator IC1 provides the 18V power supply for the diodes (connected at CON1 through CON12) to be tested.
 The linear regulator IC2 provides the 9V power supply for the digital voltmeter (DVM) used for measuring the voltage drop across diodes.

 Download PCB and component layout PDFs: click here